Welcome to City Champ 5!

 - The Finals will be 1 group of 4 players.
 Same scoring as before on a bank of 3 games.
 If there is a tie, a 1-game tiebreaker will be played on a randomly drawn machine from the same bank that was used in the finals.

 Games and banks will be drawn randomly before each round.
+Playing order will be balanced.
 In the playoffs, the higher seed has the choice of playing order on each machine.
 This means that a higher seed will NOT have machine choice.
-Banks will consist of 1 DMD, 1 SS, & 1 EM.
-(This is our goal at least.)
+Banks will consist of 3 games from 3 different eras.
+For example: Ghostbusters – NEW, Attack from Mars – MID, Harlem Globetrotters – OLD (This is our goal at least.)

 *Original seeds are used to determine play order choice.
 1 random machine is picked for this group.

 Round 1 will begin at 11 AM on Saturday.
 Players must be checked in no later than 10:30 AM.
 Each round will take approximately 30 minutes.
 Warm up on non tournament games will be available from 10:15 AM on Saturday.
 Practice on tournament games will not be allowed.
 There will be other games available for this purpose.

 Rd 3 12:00 AM

 Rd 4 12:30 PM

 Rd 7 3:00 PM